 [Describe any other special access requirements if applicable]

-Contractor shall maintain access to fire hydrants, free of obstructions.
+Constructor shall maintain access to fire hydrants, free of obstructions.

-Contractor shall provide means of removing mud from vehicle wheels prior to entering streets from the jobsite.
+Constructor shall provide means of removing mud from vehicle wheels prior to entering streets from the jobsite.

 [PM shall provide direction as to which one of the following “d” paragraphs shall be used.
 Number of parking permits is project specific.]